Mac mini (Late 2012 and later), iMac (Late 2012 and later): About Fusion Drive

 - Press the Power button and hold it down to power off your system.

 - Press the Power button again.
 After you hear the startup chime, press and hold Command-Option-R to start up to the Internet version of OS X Recovery.

 - A globe should appear with a "Starting Internet Recovery" message.
 It is now OK to release Command-Option-R.

 - A progress bar should appear and Internet Recovery should start and ask you to select a language.

 - Once you select a language, click Disk Utility in the window that appears and then click Continue.

 - If your Fusion Drive can be fixed with Disk Utility, you'll see a Disk icon with red lettering.
 Click the disk icon.

 - A dialog box appears offering to fix the Fusion Drive (shown above).
 Caution: Clicking Fix will erase your Fusion Drive.
 If you have a Time Machine backup of your Fusion Drive Mac, see Mac 101: Time Machine for information on how to restore from a Time Machine backup once the drive has been erased.

 - After the process is complete, the volume will change color to black.
-Quit Disk Utility, click Install Mac OS X, then click Continue to reinstall OS X Mountain Lion.
+Quit Disk Utility, click Install OS X, then click Continue.